joa16fea/Longform-template/README.md

 </section>
 ```
-This means I can add a new style in style.css that points to my image of dogs:
+This means I can add a new style **in style.css** that points to my image of the pier:

 ```
-.dogs {
+.pier {
-  background: url(../img/luc-sur-mer-pier.jpg);
+  background: url(../imgages/luc-sur-mer-pier.jpg);
   background-size: cover;
   background-attachment: fixed;
 }